Nokzendi/Neural_Network/Task1_README.md

 ```

 ## Usage
 Once you run the command above, the app should open up in your browser.
-Enjoy
+You can also find the hosted app in this [link](https://neuralnetwork-wpacpmpr53nx267dgcjsr9.streamlit.app/).
+Enjoy.